Windows Server 2003

 Microsoft has ended support for Windows Server 2003.
 This makes it advisable to think about upgrading to a current release of Windows Server.
 If you are interested in transitioning to Windows Server 2012 R2, Progent offers cost-effective Windows Server 2012 R2 migration support services to ensure your upgrade finishes on schedule and within your budget.
 If you are planning on creating a hybrid architecture that combines on-premises systems with public cloud services like those offered by Microsoft Azure, Progent can assist you assess and integrate Windows Server 2016, which is powered by major components of Azure technology and is intended to accommodate hybrid environments.
 Refer to Progent's Windows Server 2016 hybrid cloud integration.

 Progent's Consulting Services for Microsoft Technology

-For organizations of all sizes in the San Francisco area or elsewhere in the United States, Progent's Microsoft-authorized consultants can provide low-cost remote computer help and IT consulting services for the entire family of Microsoft .NET Enterprise Servers.
-Progent offers Windows Server 2019 upgrade consulting, Windows Server 2016 hybrid cloud solutions, Microsoft Windows Server 2012 R2 planning and deployment help, Windows 2008 Server expertise, and Windows Server 2003 upgrade help.
-Progent's migration, installation, optimization, and consulting capabilities include network architecture, deployment, and administration help for
+For businesses of all sizes in the region or anywhere in the U.S., Progent's Microsoft-certified experts offer affordable online computer assistance and professional consulting services for the whole array of Microsoft .NET Enterprise Servers.
+Progent offers Windows Server 2019 migration consulting, Windows Server 2016 hybrid cloud solutions, Microsoft Windows Server 2012 R2 configuration support, Windows 2008 Server consulting, and Windows Server 2003 upgrade help.
+Progent's planning, integration, optimization, and consulting capabilities cover network architecture, deployment, and administration outsourcing for

 Help Desk Support, certified